department-of-veterans-affairs/va.gov-vfs-teams/norms-tools/README.md

 The "Work Practices" folder contains DSVA and Internal Contractor processes.
 These **do not apply to External Contractors**.

 **Action item**
-* Unless you are sent a direct link to a document in the "Work Practices" folder, **you should ignore everything in that folder.**
+* Unless you are sent a direct link to a document in the "Work Practices" folder, **you should ignore everything in the Work Practices folder.**
 * If you have any questions about the processes you should follow as an External Contractor, ask your DSVA contact.